fluiddyn/fluidsim/doc/examples/clusters/gricad_guix/README.md

 ## Get a login and setup ssh

-Get an account on <https://perseus.univ-grenoble-alpes.fr/>.
+Get an account on <https://perseus.univ-grenoble-alpes.fr/> and setup everything to connect on Dahu by following <https://gricad-doc.univ-grenoble-alpes.fr/hpc/connexion/>.

-Set an ssh key by following <https://gricad-doc.univ-grenoble-alpes.fr/hpc/connexion/>
-and the alias
+It is also very convenient to create an alias by adding in your `~/.bashrc`:

 ```sh
 alias sshdahu='ssh -X dahu.ciment'